payloadcms/enterprise-website-cms/README.md

      - Password: `test`

 ## Frontend Development
-Clone the [frontend](https://github.com/payloadcms/learn-with-jason-website) seen on stream and follow the instructions there to get started.
+Clone the [frontend](https://github.com/payloadcms/enterprise-website) and follow the instructions there to get started.
 You can use this repo as a backend for the frontend and see for yourself how it all works together.